This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Coat the center of a sheet of foil with cooking spray or a small amount of olive oil.
-Place the salmon in the center of the foil.
+- Prepare the foil: Lightly coat the center of a sheet of foil with cooking spray or olive oil.
+Place the salmon fillet in the center.

 Notes